tlswg/tls13-spec/draft-ietf-tls-tls13.md

 not RSASSA-PSS.

 All ECDSA computations MUST be performed according to ANSI X9.62 {{X962}}
 or its successors.
+The utmost care must be taken to choose high-entropy "k" values; use of Deterministic ECDSA {{RFC6979}} is RECOMMENDED to ensure this.
 Data to be signed/verified is hashed, and the result run directly through the ECDSA algorithm with no additional hashing.
 The SignatureAndHashAlgorithm parameter in the DigitallySigned object indicates the digest algorithm which was used in the signature.